brendano/tsvutils/README.md

 *tsvutils* are scripts that can convert and manipulate the TSV file format: tab-separated values, sometimes with a header.
 They are intended to allow ad-hoc but reliable processing and summarization of tabular data.

-[github.com/brendano/tsvutils](http://github.com/brendano/tsvutils) - Brendan O'Connor - anyall.org
+github.com/brendano/tsvutils - by Brendan O'Connor - anyall.org

 Convert to tsv: